-Last week, Google (Alphabet) announced to the world that users will be able to post their own stories, photos and experiences on Google Earth.
-Kind of like turning Google Earth into a social network – users can post private or public stories about their world for others to see.
-(And, all without advertising revenue.
-Google […]
+UPDATING: June 16, 2019 Last week, Google (Alphabet) announced to the world that users will be able to post their own stories, photos and experiences on Google Earth.
+It’s kind of like turning Google Earth into a social network: users can post private or public stories about their world for others to see.
+(And, all […]

 UPDATED: June 16, 2019 (Happy Father’s Day!)
 If students knew keyboard shortcuts, then they could get class work and homework assignments done a lot quicker.
 Seriously.
 Students who know their way around a keyboard and a computer are definitely at an advantage.
 As a literacy teacher, I told my students, if it takes you twice […]

 Sometimes, it’s hard to get unstuck.
 My buddy suggested getting out of the house.
 Hang out in a coffee shop and work away on the free wifi.
 So, here we are – double double in hand, and marking bins left at home.
 Here are 10 things that I want to think about over the next […]

 Dragon Professional 14 Article UPDATING June 29, 2019: It’s been 3 years since I used Dragon to speak naturally and dictate this post.
 Here’s the updated post about Dragon Professional 14 from June 2016: It’s been a while since I’ve written on this blog but since it’s June (2016) I thought I would reboot it. […]